thraxil/cbp/README.md

 `-ms` - minimum number of samples.
 Defaults to 5.
 Fewer samples than
         this in the total window and it won't trip.

+`-window-time` - size of window (ms). defaults to 1000.

+`-window-buckets` - number of buckets to window over. default to 10.
+So, combined with `-window-time`, the default setting is 10 one second buckets.

 `-v` - enable verbose logging.
 Off by default.

 `-statsd` - host:port to send statsd data to.
 Eg, 'localhost:8125'.
 To